Table of Contents

-As noted, the only way for consumers around the new sales tax is a bonafide California Medical Marijuana Identification Card issued by their county health departments.
+As noted, the only way for consumers to get around the new sales tax is a bonafide California Medical Marijuana Identification Card issued by their county health departments.
 Only they will get the sales tax break.
 Contrast this with a medical recommendation, which does not offset the new tax.

 Assuming you are a qualified patient, you get all this for only a $100 annual fee.
 But if you are a low-income resident, you can pay $50.
 So this applies to people getting Medi-Cal health care.
-But it's free for indigent county health care recipients.
+But it’s free for indigent county health care recipients.
 In this case, the county health departments will process the applications.
-And of course, the County collects the fees.
+And, of course, the County collects the fees.

-In any event, patients are authorized to hold eight grams of concentrate or an ounce of cannabis flowers.
+Patients can hold eight grams of concentrate or an ounce of cannabis flowers.
 But be warned, domiciled growers are still subject to county and city codes and ordinances.

 Hence, Code Enforcement officers could be seeing an uptick in business.
 And since Uber and Lyft are helping reduce D.U.I.
 Arrests, cities, and counties need new forms of revenue.
 BE WARNED growers and M.J. users.